 Attending or organizing a rally.
 This can ensure that candidates know what is important to your community.
 Before taking over the town square (or, in New York City, Times Square), check out restrictions on rallying and protesting, the process for obtaining permits, and the rights of participants and organizers.
 In New York City, read the NYCLU’s Guide to Demonstrating in New York City.

-Help Others Register To Vote by volunteering with a local organization that organizes election registration drives.
-In New York City, the League of Women Voters NYC is coordinating efforts.
-To find out about drives around the state, or to get help setting up your own voter registration drive, please contact your local NYCLU chapter or your local League of Women Voters.
+Help Others Register To Vote by volunteering with NYCLU or other organizations that hold voter registration drives.
+To volunteer with NYCLU, fill out this form, check the box indicating that you’re interested in Voting Rights and let us know in the text box that you want to help register voters.
+To find out about drives around the state, or to get help setting up your own voter registration drive, you can also contact your local NYCLU chapter or your local League of Women Voters.

 On Election Day: